kgdunn/pid-book/univariate-review/univariate-review.rst

 **Variance (spread)**

-	.. index:: spread
+	.. _univariate_calculate_variance:

-	A :index:`measure of spread`, or :index:`variance`, is useful to quantify your distribution.
+	A measure of :index:`spread`, or :index:`variance`, is useful to quantify your distribution.

 	.. math::
 		:nowrap: